 Minimum and Recommended System Requirements for FL Studio

 Those who are just learning audio editing or have smaller, simpler audios to work with on FL Studio, can opt for an Intel i5 processor, at least 8 GB of RAM, 256 GB of storage, and integrated graphics.

 These are the absolute minimum set of specs that we would suggest, since going lower than this on a new desktop won’t be worth it.

-Although, it is often seen that these become insufficient when handling large tracks with lots of effects, and so those with heavier needs would have to choose a CPU with at least 6 cores, 16 GB of RAM, 512 or more storage, and possibly a lightweight GPU.
+Although, it is often seen that these become insufficient when handling large tracks with lots of effects, and so those with heavier needs would have to choose a CPU with at least an Intel i7 processor, 16 GB RAM, 512 GB SSD or more storage, and a decent Nvidia GPU.

-Recommended system requirements: Core i7 or Ryzen alternative │ 16 GB or more RAM │ 512 GB or more storage (SSD preferred) │ Integrated Graphics or 2-4 GB dedicated graphics
+Recommended system requirements: Intel Core i7 or better alternative │ 16 GB or more RAM │ 512 GB or more storage (SSD preferred) │ NVIDIA GeForce GTX 1050Ti or better GPU.

 5 Best Desktops for FL Studio: